VEGarden: Jessi and Chris Grow Vegetables

 Jimmy Nardello’s Sweet Italian Frying Pepper

 These are a terrific sweet pepper (that looks like a chile pepper), and as the name suggests, it is excellent for frying!
-Prolific plants with 4-6″ fruits.
-They are ripe when they are red, but can be eaten green.
+Prolific plants with 4-6" fruits.

 Marconi Rosso (Red Marconi)

 This is a large, red sweet pepper.
-Check back for more updates son!
+6-8" long.
+Moderately prolific plants.

 Purira Hot Chile Peppers